 - h.
-New development applications should be supported by Pedestrian Level Wind Studies at the discretion of the local area municipality. - Mixed use urban centres, commercial main streets, and parks and open spaces should provide wind conditions that are comfortable for sitting or standing. - .
-Consider potential impacts of proposed development on local microclimates early in the planning and design process to allow for sufficient wind control and mitigation strategies which may significantly impact site and building designs. - k.
+New development applications should be supported by Pedestrian Level Wind Studies at the discretion of the local area municipality. - i.
+Mixed use urban centres, commercial main streets, and parks and open spaces should provide wind conditions that are comfortable for sitting or standing. - j.
+Consider potential impacts of proposed development on local microclimates early in the planning and design process to allow for sufficient wind control and mitigation strategies which may significantly impact site and building designs. o.
+Buildings should be well articulated, incorporate stepbacks and recesses, include canopies and awnings and be well landscaping to reduce wind effects at the pedestrian level. - k.
 Taller buildings should provide horizontal structural breaks, such as podiums, to intercept and disperse down drafts above the pedestrian realm.
-Canopies above building entrances and walkways are recommended to further reduce down drafts. - Shorter buildings upwind of taller buildings can trap and speed down drafts.
+Canopies above building entrances and walkways are recommended to further reduce down drafts. p.
+Wind screens, trellises, furnishings, and tree planting can be used to further mitigate wind impacts in open spaces.
+These efforts should be complemented by built forms that have mitigated wind impacts. - I. Shorter buildings upwind of taller buildings can trap and speed down drafts.
 Gradual height transitions can help to mitigate wind issues.